AdobeDocs/campaign-classic.en/help/delivery/using/using-a-content-template.md

 ## Creating a delivery via content management {#creating-a-delivery-via-content-management}

 You can reference a content template in a delivery in view of using input fields to enter content.
-An additional tab is added to the delivery wizard for defining delivery content.
+An additional tab is added to the delivery assistant for defining delivery content.

 ![](assets/s_ncs_content_deliver_a_content.png)